TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-spreadsheet-data.md

 break;
 ```

-* It's easy enough to mechanically change the code to handle the change to an asynchronous `setCellValueAndFormat`.
-* Made the helper function async and stuck in an await.
+It's easy enough to mechanically change the code to handle the change to an asynchronous `setCellValueAndFormat`.
+I made the helper function async and stuck in an `await`.

 ```ts
 async function commitFormulaChange(rowIndex: number, colIndex: number): Promise<boolean> {